fortinet-fortisoar/solution-pack-fortinet-advisor/README.md

 ### Data Privacy Notice

 The FortiAI lets you connect your Fortinet account to your own OpenAI account, using your own OpenAI ChatGPT API key.
 This integration will send data from your Fortinet account to OpenAI and will show you responses from OpenAI.
 Fortinet does not verify or correct these responses and has no responsibility for them.
 ChatGPT is operated by a third party, not Fortinet.
 You must exercise discretion and independently verify any information or recommendations you receive from OpenAI before relying on them.

-Before using the Advisor, we recommend that you review OpenAI’s API Platform privacy policy to understand how your data may be used and protected.
-By continuing to use Advisor, you acknowledge and agree to the terms outlined in OpenAI’s privacy policy.
+Before using the FortiAI, we recommend that you review OpenAI’s API Platform privacy policy to understand how your data may be used and protected.
+By continuing to use FortiAI, you acknowledge and agree to the terms outlined in OpenAI’s privacy policy.

 For any further questions or concerns about your privacy, refer to [OpenAI’s privacy policy](https://openai.com/policies/privacy-policy).